moongladelab/welcome/README.md

 ### prize calculation

-if X answered right answer, what X will get is <br />
+if X answered right, what X will get is <br />
-(Y + N) * 0.986 * A / Y<br />
+(W + L) * 0.989 * A / W<br />
-Y: total gathered ETH on answer Yes<br />
+W: total gathered ETH on right answer<br />
-N: total gathered ETH on answer No<br />
+L: total gathered ETH on wrong answer<br />
 A: ETH transfered from address X<br />

 if X transfered ETH to wrong answer contract, X gets nothing.

 ## Policies
-1.4% of total funded ETH goes to moonglade lab. and the ETH will be used for better Quiz lottery or donated to admirable organizations(github?)<br />
+1.1% of total funded ETH goes to moonglade lab. and the ETH will be used for better Quiz lottery or donated to admirable organizations(github?)<br />

 ## why quiz?
 rolling dice, slot machines, cards and stuffs are boring. and can't have trust in their system.